AndrewHaluza/zsh-taskline/README.md

 # zsh-taskline
-custom oh-my-zsh plugin
+## custom oh-my-zsh plugin
-This plugin adds aliases for routine time tracking and managing TODOs in task line (tl) [taskline](https://snapcraft.io/taskline) link
+### This plugin adds aliases for routine time tracking and managing TODOs in task line (tl) [taskline](https://snapcraft.io/taskline)
+ Not fully rewrites functionality of tl, but only extends and simplify usage.
+ ###

 # installation